 Carrera Solar Atacama is the first solar powered car competition in Latin America.
 The race takes place in the driest desert in the world, where you can find with the highest levels of solar radiation on the planet, and impressive landscapes.

-The official launch of the first solar race in Latin America, was held in October 2009, at the “Salón del Autmóvil”, under the command of Leandro Valencia, the CEO of the NGO La Ruta Solar.
+The official launch of Latin America’s first solar vehicle race was held in October 2009 at the Salón del Automóvil under the direction of Leandro Valencia, CEO of the NGO La Ruta Solar.